Mirza Masroor Ahmad: Ghana

-Imprisonment
+Imprisonment in 1999

 In 1999, a resolution was presented in the Provincial Assembly of the Punjab which demanded that the name of Rabwah be changed because that name appeared in the Qur'an.
 The resolution passed without much debate and the name of Rabwah was officially changed to Chenab Nagar.
 Signage was placed in prominent parts of Rabwah which bore the new name.
 A few days later, a First Information Report (criminal complaint) was filed accusing certain members of the community of erasing a sign which bore the new name.
 Though the complaint didn't mention any names, a case was registered, resulting in the arrest of Masroor Ahmad and a few other senior members of the Ahmadiyya Community.
 They were imprisoned for 11 days without bail, but were released without charge on 10 May 1999.

-Caliphate
+Leadership

 Masroor Ahmad was elected as the fifth caliph on 22 April 2003, a few days after the demise of his predecessor Mirza Tahir Ahmad.

 Today he frequently tours around the world, visiting countries for the community's Jalsa Salanas (annual gatherings).
 Masroor Ahmad also regularly leads prayers at the Al-Fazl Mosque in London, England as well as Friday prayers from Baitul Futuh Mosque, in Morden, London.

 Under his leadership the community's global satellite TV network MTA International, launched by his predecessor, has expanded into several further affiliated TV channels, social media and radio stations to provide transmission in different languages.
 Further campuses of Jamia Ahmadiyya, the Ahmadiyya Islamic seminary and educational institution, have been established including one in Ghana and one in the United Kingdom, the latter has been the first in Europe.
 He has focused particularly on directing the community in systematically countering negative media coverage of Islam and engaging in grassroots efforts to propagate what the community believes is the true message of Islam.

 In 2004, he launched – and regularly addresses – the annual National Peace Symposium (held twice in 2015) in which guests from all walks of life come together at the largest mosque in Western Europe (the Baitul Futuh Mosque) to exchange ideas on establishing world peace.
 These symposia have attracted parliamentarians, religious leaders and other dignitaries.
 In 2009, he initiated the Ahmadiyya Muslim Peace Prize; an international peace award for individuals or organisations that have demonstrated an extraordinary commitment and service to the cause of peace and humanitarianism.

 Masroor Ahmad has frequently met heads of state in different parts of the world as well as having delivered keynote addresses to the United States Congress on Capitol Hill, the European Parliament, the United Kingdom Houses of Parliament, the Parliament of Canada and the Dutch Parliament on the teachings of Islam regarding the establishment of peace, presenting Quranic solutions to world problems.
 He has consistently called for honesty and the observance of unconditional justice and fairness in international relations.